 Semester 3 exams for the STPM took place in March, after being postponed.
 SVM, STAM and SPM exams took place in February.

-Exams have been postponed.
-HSSC exams will start on 24th June.
+Exams were postponed and HSSC exams were held in July.
 The Federal Board of Intermediate and Secondary Education previously announced that exams will go ahead in the usual format, but the syllabus has been reduced.

 Universities accepted admissions for the 2021-22 academic year based on Grade 11 results (along with letters of recommendation, personal essays etc.) and did not hold admissions tests for new applicants.